Teksta versija

 9.1. evaluate the information provided in the self-assessment report on the scientific institutionʼs activity (hereinafter - the self-assessment report);

-9.3. evaluate the information available in Web of Science, SCOPUS, and other database for scientific literature and the results of the bibliometric analysis;
+9.3. evaluate the information available in the Web of Science, SCOPUS, and other database for scientific literature and the results of the bibliometric analysis;

 9.4. make onsite visits to the scientific institution which include interviews with employees of the scientific institution and examination of the research infrastructure.
-During the visits the scientific institution may additionally organise interviews for the group of experts with the sectoral ministry to which the scientific institution is subordinate, and with the representatives of the involved industries, taking into account the specific nature of the operation of the scientific institution;
+During the visits, the scientific institution may additionally organise interviews for the group of experts with the sectoral ministry to which the scientific institution is subordinate, and with the representatives of the involved industries, taking into account the specific nature of the operation of the scientific institution;

 10. The performer shall, in cooperation with the heads of the group of experts:

-10.2. after evaluation of the objections and supplements received, prepare a report of each group of experts and the consolidated report of each group of experts.
+10.2. after evaluation of the objections and supplements received, prepare a report of each group of experts and the consolidated report of each group of experts;

 12. The Ministry shall publish a sample form for the self-assessment report in the Information System until 1 January of the evaluation year.